Main image: Dana Assinder

 We call on Wessex Water to:

 - Cut discharges of untreated sewage into the sea to less than 10 per year and 3 per bathing season.
 [These happen about 70 times a year into the sea, with no pollution alert required.]
-[UPDATE: Wessex Water says it has included this in its 2025-30 5-year plan]
+[UPDATE: Wessex Water has included this in its 2025-30 5-year plan]

 - Enforce the requirement for no storm discharges at Newlands Bridge